neontribe/untangled/content/About/creative-coding/index.md

 ##### < What will I be using? >

 We'll be using a Javascript framework called p5.js.
-It's a layer that sitys on top of standard Javascript and lets you work with animation, video, sound etc.
+It's a layer that sits on top of standard Javascript and lets you work with animation, video, sound etc.

 You can read more about p5.js [here](https://p5js.org/) and have a play around with some of the [examples](https://p5js.org/examples/)